Advanced programming languages

 Standard ML and OCaml

-The ML family of languages represent a sweet spot in the design space: strict, side-effectable and Hindley-Milner type-inferred.
-This makes them practical and adaptable languages for real-world projects that need high performance and stronger guarantees on correctness.
-The ML family has gained traction with aerospace engineers (for its support of bug-free code) and with programmers in the finance and investment industry (for the same reason).
+The ML family is a sweet spot in the language-design space: strict, side-effectable and Hindley-Milner type-inferred.
+This makes these languages practical for real-world projects that need high performance and stronger guarantees of correctness.
+The ML family has gained traction with aerospace engineers (for its support of bug-free code) and with programmers in the financial industry (for the same reason).
+Standard ML was the first functional language I learned well, so I still remember being shocked by its expressiveness.

-Standard ML was the first functional language I learned, so I still remember being shocked at how powerful it was.
 Today, OCaml seems to be the popular ML to learn, but there is at least one convincing argument in SML's favor: MLton.
 MLton really delivers on the thesis that functional languages offer the best opportunities at optimization.
 As a whole-program optimizing compiler, I've yet to see another compiler match its performance.
-I once created OpenGL bindings for MLton to toy around with 3D graphics, and the resulting program ran faster that the C++-based model I had used as a reference.
+I once created OpenGL bindings for MLton to toy around with 3D graphics, and the resulting program ran faster than the C++-based model I had used as a reference, with just 10% of the code.

 Favorite features